-Activity Student Comments/Reflection
+Activity Additional Linked Activities Student Comments/Reflection

 Describe NHS Pharmacy First Scotland

+Participate and record in

-Participate in NHS Pharmacy First Scotland
+NHS Pharmacy First

+Scotland consultations

-consultations using learned consultation
+using learned consultation

 skills/tools (e.g. WWHAM).

-This should include simple counselling onthe
+This should include simple

-use of the medicine you have prescribed -
+counselling onthe use of the

+medicine you have

+prescribed - for example

-for example dosage regimen, maximum
+dosage regimen, maximum

 dose, or frequency.

-Demonstrate an understanding of the
+Demonstrate an understanding

-content of patient information leaflets
+of the content of patient

+information leaflets (PILs) by

-(PILs) by using this information in a
+using this information in a

-discussion with the pharmacist or other
+discussion with the pharmacist

-member of the pharmacy team
+or other member of the

+pharmacy team

-Demonstrate an understanding of the range
+Demonstrate an understanding

+of the range of dosage forms

-of dosage forms and legal categories
+and legal categories available

-available for a single medicine
+for a single medicine. (e.g.

-(e.g. tablets, capsules, liquid, eye drops).
+tablets, capsules, liquid, eye drops).

-Demonstrate a knowledge of the
+Demonstrate a knowledge of

-implications of different legal categories of
+the implications of different

+legal categoriesof medicines

-medicines (e.g. storage, prescription
+(e.g. storage, prescription

 requirements)